Lytecyde/gocivilize/README.md

 Arts, prose, architecture and music, movies and games all advance the culture and provide works for foreign trade.

 ## Design
 Once the mechanics of the game are ready, modules can be built for altering the design of the game.
 Initial design side of the game will be very simple.

 ## Development
 You can develop a unit's skills and tool use with Great Artists, Scientists, Engineers, Leaders.

 ## Demilitarisation
-As the game advances humanity becomes more civil by using less military, peace and the pursuit of prosperity.
+As the game advances humanity becomes more civil by using less military, pursuing peace and prosperity to construct a better world.

 ## Loyalty
 Polarisation multiplies the amount of influence between the two civs - opposing politics and economies and religions make